 The legislation setting up CIOs included 2 model forms of governing document, the intention being that one of these should be used, with very little or no change.
 However the Charity Commission invited QSC to agree with them a form of CIO constitution specifically for Quaker Meetings to exclude much in the standard documentation that is alien to the Quaker way of business including provisions for General Meetings (with notices to be sent to all members), voting and appointment of proxies to vote on behalf of members.
-After a process taking over three years, this has now been agreed, and the model form is on the Quaker website available from Helen Griffith heleng@quaker.org.uk 020 7663 1161.
-However QSC does have some reservations about this form, and further details are given below.
+This has now been agreed, and the model form is available from qsc@quaker.org.uk.